Ibraheem3139/BMI_Calculator/README.md

 It maintains a history of BMI records in a treeview widget, showing the name, BMI, and date for each record.

 It provides a "Show Trend" button that, when pressed, displays a plot showing the BMI trend over time for the stored records.

+# Libraries

+In this i have used;
+tkinter, sqlite3, matplotlib.pyplot